kellykochanski/rescal-snow/docs/performance_and_parallelization.md

-# Computational performance and parallelization of rescal-snow
+# Performance and parallelization of rescal-snow

 This is a quick description of how rescal run-time varies with domain size and parallelization options.

 Author: Kelly Kochanski, 18 June 2019

-## Summary
+## Major observations and recommendations

-1. *Rescal-snow performance is largely limited by the cost of doublet transitions between grains.*
+### Rescal-snow performance is largely limited by the cost of doublet transitions between grains.

 The simulation speed decreases as the number of available grain transitions increases.
 This can occur when:
  - many transition types are enabled